rchatterjee/pam-typopw/README.md

 process". /usr/lib/python2.7/ctypes/util.py:240 has os.popen, which is
 buggy. replacing that with subprocess.Popen(...).wait() works fine.
 Need to file a bug with ctypes or find some solution.

+3. After first failure, pam moves to the next module, which is bad.